 Employement Type: Full-Time

-Unusual Working Conditions: This position is Unclassified, overtime exempt.
+Unusual Working Conditions:

-Travel as needed.
+Travel required, as needed.
 Must provide own transportation, or, in order to operate a state vehicle, must have a valid driver’s license from state of residence.

 Job Location Information: